nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Talk to the Altar.
   * Go back to the Main Hall, and go to the Upper Right Door.
 Head through the left pass after waiting for the Golem to get out of the way for you, you simply have no choice on the matter.
   * Follow the path, and head out to the entry
-  * Follow the path again to the entry upper left corner of the room, be careful against the (Rename: paper mache enemies).
+  * Follow the path again to the entry upper left corner of the room, be careful against the Invisible Enemies.
-  * Go down and go near the stairs to lure the golem into jumping down then go up and follow the path to the entry.
+  * Go down, smash your face down the cliff to lure the golem into jumping down then go up the stairs  and follow the path to the entry.
   * Head down and be careful on the bottom corner to not get an encounter.
 Follow the path, hit the blue switch to activate the stairs and enter the room up to go to the Altar.

 #### Taurusoid (1260/11)